gciosgeneralfederation@gmail.com

 We can calculate the contribution of the average citizen of each country by dividing its total emissions by its population.
 This gives us CO2 emissions per capita.
 In the visualization, we see the differences in per capita emissions across the world.

 Here we look at production-based emissions – that is, emissions produced within a country’s boundaries without accounting for how goods are traded across the world.
 In our post on consumption-based emissions, we look at how these figures change when we account for trade.
-Production figures matter – these are the numbers that are taken into account for climate targets1 and thanks to historical reconstructions they have been available for the entire world since the mid-18th century.
+Production figures matter – these are the numbers that are taken into account for climate targets and thanks to historical reconstructions they have been available for the entire world since the mid-18th century.

 There are very large inequalities in per capita emissions across the world.